 To send a photo using Messages, compose a new message and tap the Photos App or the camera icon next to the text message entry.
 From there select a photo or photos from your Photo App.

-New to iOS 12 Photos App is a feature to share pictures and videos from your Photo Library using a link to the photo stored in your iCloud account.
+New to the Photos App for iPadOS and iOS 12 & 13 is a feature to share pictures and videos from your Photo Library using a link to the photo stored in your iCloud account.

 These iCloud Photo links last for 30 days, after which they expire and won’t work!